tysonmote/rapper/README.markdown

 # rapper

-Static asset packager and compressor with versioning.
-Supports Merb and Sinatra out of the box.
+Static asset packager and compressor with versioning and built-in view helpers.
+Easy to configure, easy to use, and easy to ignore when you want to.
+No crazy JavaScript comment DSLs, either.

-Pre-alpha, of course.

-## Notes

-* Definition files are YAML ordered mapping documents.
-This is so that version updates (which involves rapper updating the version numbers and writing out the updated definition as YAML) don't change the order of the file.
-This is especially useful when using git and working with many branches because it prevents nasty merge conflicts.
-Trust us.
-We've been there.
+Merb and Sinatra view helpers are coming soon, as well as pluggable compression backends (YUI Compressor, Google Closure Compiler, etc.) `rapper` currently only includes Google Closure Compiler.

+## Packaging assets without wanting to claw your eyes out

+1. Create a config file and one or more asset type definition files.
+2. Load `rapper` with the config path and current environment:

+        engine = Rapper::Engine.new( "config/assets.yml", "development" )

+3. Then package the assets:

+        engine.package

+4. That's it.
+Stop fussing with ridiculous asset packagers that want you to spend an hour shuffling files around for them.

 ## Rapper configuration

-Rapper is configured using a YAML file.
+Rapper is configured using a YAML file that defines the settings to be used in various server environments.
 Example:

     base: &base
       definition_root: config/assets
-      tag_style: html # optional, [html, xhtml, html5], default: html5
+      tag_style: html   # optional, ["html", "xhtml", "html5"], default: html5

     development:
       <<: *base
       bundle: false     # optional, default: true
       compress: false   # optional, default: true
       versions: false   # optional, default: true
+      log: stdout       # optional, ["stdout", file path], default: off
+      log_verbose: true # optional, default: off

     production:
       <<: *base